-An external pressure source is connected to two Fluigent Flow EZ flow controllers that are connected to the Fluigent EZ Drop microfluidic chip via tubing.
-The tubing passes through Flow Units to allow flow rate measurements.
-The droplets generated flow into the Micronit Electrical Impedance Spectroscopy (EIS) chip and pass through the sensing region.
-The Zurich Instruments HF2LI lock-in amplifier provides voltage excitation to the differential electrode pairs on the EIS chip, and measures the returning current via the HF2TA transimpedance current amplifier.
-Visualization of the EZ Drop chip channels is performed using an optical microscope.
+Two Fluigent Flow EZ flow controllers are connected to the EZ Drop chip for droplet generation.
+The tubing passes through Flow Units to monitor and regulate flow.
+The generated droplets flow into the Micronit Electrical Impedance Spectroscopy (EIS) chip.
+The Zurich Instruments HF2LI Lock-in amplifier with HF2TA transimpedance current amplifier is connected to the Micronit EIS chip to measure electrical signals for characterization and monitoring.
+Visualization of the EZ Drop chip channels is performed with an optical microscope.

 Particles alignement and localization

-A scheme of the microfluidic setup is presented in figure above.
-An external pressure source is connected to the LineUp System consisting in two Flow EZ, which in turn are connected to two reservoirs to set the pressure drop between the input and output of the system.
-The system is thus pressurized allowing for enhanced flow control.
-One reservoir contains the microbead suspension to be injected (inlet solution) and the second reservoir is used to collect the solution coming out from the chip (pressurized waste).
-The inlet pressure is always higher than the outlet pressure to maintain a unidirectional flow from the input to the output.
-The reservoirs are connected to the EIS microfluidic chip using tubing.
+A schematic diagram of the microfluidic setup is presented in the figure above.
+An external pressure source is connected to the LineUp System consisting of two Flow EZ flow controllers.
+One reservoir contains the microbead suspension to be injected (inlet solution) and the second reservoir is used to collect the solution coming out of the chip (pressurized waste).
+The reservoirs are connected to the EIS microfluidic chip via tubing.
 The microbeads pass the electrode pairs within the chip and impedance measurements are performed using the HF2LI lock-in amplifier coupled with the HF2TA current amplifier.
 The experiment is performed using beads of 3 µm and 5 µm diameter.

-Using the same microfluidic system presented in last part of the above “Materials and Method” section, microbead suspensions are injected into the EIS chip, where beads pass electrodes pairs surrounding the microfluidic channel allowing impedance measurements to be performed.
+Using the same microfluidic system presented in Figure 3, microbead suspensions are injected into the EIS chip, where beads pass electrode pairs surrounding the microfluidic channel, allowing impedance measurements to be performed.

-The figure above shows that the signals from the beads (blue trace) display consistently larger amplitudes than the 3 ?m beads (red trace) in both X and Y. The 5 ?m beads show a peak-peak amplitude change between 75 and 120 mV while the 3 ?m beads between 20 and 30 mV.
+The figure above shows that the signals from the 5 μm beads (blue trace) display consistently larger amplitudes than the 3 μm beads (red trace) in both X and Y. The 5 μm beads show a peak-peak amplitude change between 75 and 120 mV, versus 20 for 30 mV for the 3 μm beads.
 These results correspond nicely to the difference in volume between the two beads (a factor of 4.6).
-Thus, using this impedance spectroscopy signal can discriminate particles or cells according to their size, making it possible to differentiate between 3 µm and 5 µm beads when using our microfluidic system.
+The impedance spectroscopy signal can thus be used to discriminate particles or cells according to their size, making it possible to differentiate between 3 µm and 5 µm beads when using our microfluidic system.

-To delve one step further, the experiment is repeated using the same microfluidic system presented in the last part of the “Materials and Method” section.
-Water-in-oil droplets are injected into the EIS chip, where the droplets pass electrodes pairs surrounding the microfluidic channel allowing impedance measurements to be performed.
+To delve one step further, the experiment is repeated using the same microfluidic system presented in the “Protocol steps” section above.
+Water-in-oil droplets are injected into the EIS chip, where the droplets pass electrode pairs surrounding the microfluidic channel, allowing impedance measurements to be performed.

-We have demonstrated the efficiency of our cost-effective EISP by determining the size of micrometer beads and by measuring the generation rate and velocity of waterin-oil droplets.
-Combining the LineUp system with the EIS-chip and the HF2LI lockin amplifier enables fast detection and discrimination of individual cells or particles in flow at a speed unavailable to camera-based solutions.
-In addition, this label-free technique can distinguish particle sizes and cell types thanks to high sensitivity at different frequencies.
-Ultimately, the use of EISP on the microfluidic scale is diverse and includes applications such as:
+We have demonstrated the effectiveness of our cost-effective EISP by determining the size of micrometer beads and by measuring the generation rate and velocity of water oil droplets.
+Combining the LineUp system with the EIS-chip and the HF2LI lock-in amplifier enables fast detection and discrimination of individual cells or particles in flow at a speed unavailable to camera-based solutions.
+In addition, this label-free technique can distinguish particle sizes and cell types thanks to its high sensitivity at different frequencies.

 - Flow cytometry for counting and sorting of cells or droplets, marker-free detection and protein engineering